 the responsibility for the collection of all billed revenue due and owing to the town, such as certain license fees, user's fees, permits and other departmental receivables which have been committed for collection.
 The Collector is a member of the Financial Components for the Town of Monson which consists of the Accountant, Assessor, Collector, Treasurer and the Town Administrator.

 State Association.
 As past member of the Education Committee, she assisted in the coordination of programs and classes related to the education, training, testing and Certification of the members of the Association.
-This Committee coordinates the Annual School at the University of Massachusetts in Amherst, MA, the Annual Summer Conference in Hyannis, MA, and plans regular meetings with the Executive Director of the MCTA.
+This Committee coordinates the Annual School at the University of Massachusetts in Amherst, MA, the Annual Summer Conference in Hyannis, MA, Staff Schools in both the Spring and Fall, Seasonal Conferences for the entire membership and plans regular meetings with the Executive Director of the MCTA.
 Dorothy also holds membership with the Northeast Regional Tax Collectors and Treasurers Association and serves as a member of the Hampden County Municipal Collectors and Treasurers Association.

 Martha D. Gilmore, has joined us as PART-TIME FLOATER CLERK for the Customer Service Window.
 Marty also serves as Assistant Town Accountant, working for the Town of Monson for more than 23 years.
 Marty, we greatly appreciate your backround and experience in municipal government and welcome you into the Collector's Office.